Mido191020/Chat_Program/README.md

 This project presents a simple yet robust chat application developed with C# Windows Forms and WebSocket communication.
 Users can engage in real-time messaging over a local network, facilitated by WebSocket technology.
-The application seamlessly stores chat logs in a SQL Server database, showcasing adept database management skills.
+The application seamlessly stores chat logs in a SQL Server database.

 ## Features